JohnRusnak100/CourseraDataCleansingProject/CodeBook.md

        C) Then create combined table by rbinding the test and train tables.
 Merge the combined table with the table created form the activity_labels.txt file(col names activityid and activity) by activity id.
           Subset table by dropping out the activityid variable resulting in table with subjectid,activity and 561       measurement variables
           Resulting table from rbinding test and traing tables,adding activityid and transforming variables
           names(since I'm not familar with data in this field, I added more descriptive names so that I could better understand variables)
-       D) Extract the desired mean and std measurement variables from the combined table from c) using the grep                 function separately for mean(note:lower case) and std where they both exist for a given measurement based on variables identified in the features_info.txt file
+       D) Extract the desired mean and std measurement variables from the combined table from c) using the grep
-          Subset the combined table keeping columns 1 and 2(subjectid and activity) and using the column numbers           resulting from the two grep statements.
+          function separately for mean(note:lower case) and std where they both exist for a given measurement based on variables identified in the features_info.txt file Subset the combined table keeping columns 1 and 2(subjectid and activity) and using the column number resulting from the two grep statements.
        E) Tidy up the variable names by removing imbedded punctuation marks such as "." and "()" and then convert all variable names and values of activity variable to lower case so that someone doesn't have to
           remember when abd where upper case is used After steps C), D), and E) table is as follows and is tidy